Comoro River: Fishing

-In East Timor, involvement in fishing is low by comparison with other small island countries.
+In Timor-Leste, involvement in fishing is low by comparison with other small island countries.
 Along the north coast of Timor, including near the mouth of the Comoro River, fishing levels are higher than elsewhere in the country, other than in pockets along parts of the south coast.
 Many of the north coast fishers fish part time or seasonally, and are otherwise occupied in additional activities such as carpentry, labouring or security work.
 Most of their fish landings are of small pelagic species, including short-bodied mackerel, sardines (Clupeidae), halfbeaks and scads (Carangidae).

 A 2021 study focused in particular upon two north coast fishing sites, one of them being the fishery near the Comoro River mouth.
 It concluded that a number of species of sardines (and also other small pelagic fish) were caught in that fishery.
 Catches of these pelagic species varied moderately between years, and were larger during the rainy season and when medium-sized turbid plumes were extending from the river mouth.
 Fishers generally perceived a decline in landings over the previous 20 years.
 They attributed the decline to several human factors, including higher fishing effort, plastic pollution, motorisation of canoes and larger-scale, less selective fishing gear.
 Some sardine species were sold readily to traders; others were commonly kept for immediate home consumption.

 Gravel and sand mining

 In the lower reaches of the river, which have large and thick alluvium deposits, there is active small-scale artisanal mining excavation of gravel and sand.
-In 2017, over one billion tonnes (980 million long tons; 1.1×109 short tons) of gravel and sands were extracted in East Timor for construction material, but the production amount from the Comoro River was not officially announced.
+In 2017, over one billion tonnes (980 million long tons; 1.1 billion short tons) of gravel and sands were extracted in Timor-Leste for construction material, but the production amount from the Comoro River was not officially announced.

 A report of a 2016 study of the Dili Urban Master Plan asserted that the gravel and sand mining in the Comoro River has an adverse effect on the downstream riverbanks, and suggested that the mining activity be controlled.
 As of 2019, one hundred people or more were involved in the gravel and sand mining, and a report on the upgrading of the runway at Dili airport recommended that mining activities be licensed by Autoridade Nacional do Petróleo e Minerais (ANPM), the responsible government authority.
 The report also asserted that the sand and gravel mining was considered to be the cause of increased turbidity, suspended solids and other pollutants in the river water.